 History and Status of Weather Station Applications

-For residential measures, Frontier initially used four climate zones for deemed savings development in Texas.
+For residential measures, Frontier Energy initially used four climate zones for deemed savings development in Texas.
 They were Houston, Dallas/Fort Worth (DFW), Amarillo, and South Texas, loosely aligned with the contours of reasonable Texas climate zones and population centers of the largest IOUs (CenterPoint, Oncor, Xcel/SPS, and AEP-TCC, respectively).
 AEP-SWEPCO (NE Texas) and AEP-TNC (Abilene) used the deemed savings developed from the Dallas-Fort Worth (DFW) weather data.
 Entergy used Houston deemed savings, and TNMP used either the DFW or Houston deemed savings, depending on the relevant service territory.
 When El Paso Electric (EPE) was added to the Energy Efficiency Rule, EPE initially used the deemed savings that had been developed for the DFW region.
 That is, deemed savings for El Paso weather data were not regenerated for older measures; those measures continued to use the Dallas/Fort Worth values for the EPE service area.
 However, when deemed savings for newer measures were developed, the El Paso climate zone was added.

-In addition, weather stations, other than the five weather stations currently used for residential measures, have been used for nonresidential measures, especially for savings estimates not developed by Frontier.
+In addition, weather stations, other than the five weather stations currently used for residential measures, have been used for nonresidential measures, especially for savings estimates not developed by Frontier Energy.
 The result is that there are currently nine different weather stations used by the TRM residential and nonresidential measures, as summarized in Table 3 and Table 4.
 Furthermore, some of the deemed savings estimates use TMY2 weather data, rather than the latest TMY3 data.

 These were defined and should be used for all weather-sensitive measures going forward.